Home / Wolf Spiders / Carolina Wolf (Hogna carolinensis)

 Range/Distribution Across the U.S. and southern Canada

-Habitat Both in the coastal and the inland areas including woodland, shrublands, alpine meadows, wet coastal forest, suburban gardens, and homes around human habitats
+Habitat Both in the coastal and the inland areas including woodland, shrublands, alpine meadows, wet coastal forests, suburban gardens, and homes around human habitats

 Common predators Spider-eating birds, wasps, different species of amphibians and small reptiles